There is a way forward

 It does not matter whose fault it really is.
 When you take ownership of a problem, regardless of its cause, you know you will achieve a positive outcome eventually (even if it’s not the outcome you intend).
 The problem will be addressed because you’ve spent the time and resources on it.

-Clients that do not seem to appreciate you or won’t provide a reference
+Clients who do not appreciate you

 You need to put your stick in the sand and say “this is it”.
 Move on.
 What is the point otherwise?